Horoscope matching for marriage – Science or Superstition?

 Interestingly, the study and understanding of astronomy have contributed to the growth of astrology!

-While the date of birth and the location helps determine the position of the planetary bodies in the horoscope for the individual, the time of birth also a critical information needed to create a horoscope.
+While the date of birth and the location helps determine the position of the planetary bodies in the horoscope for the individual, the time of birth also a piece of critical information needed to create a horoscope.

 It is widely believed that as a child grows in the mother’s womb, it is shielded from the influences of the planets and the earth.
 However, as the child enters the world, it is no longer shielded from the planetary influences and hence the time of birth becomes a critical data.
 In other words, the horoscope is essentially a snapshot of the positions planets at the time of birth.